pazz/alot/docs/index.rst

 * a :class:`~db.DBManager` to access the email database
 * an :class:`~account.AccountManager` to deal with user accounts
 * a :class:`~settings.AlotConfigParser` (subclasses :class:`configparser.ConfigParser`) for user settings
-* a :class:`~settings.HookManager` to load custom python code to be used as hooks

 Every user action, triggered either by keybindings or as input to the commandprompt, is given as commandline string that gets :func:`translated <commands.commandfactory>`